Values and Citizenship

 Our Lady’s was graded ‘Outstanding’ at its last faith inspection and to become an outstanding Catholic school the pupils have had to learn and be able to think and act in accordance with Christian values which are synonymous with British values:- tolerance, respect, caring, honesty, responsibility, effort, forgiveness and charity.

-These qualities are taught extensively throughout the RE syllabus which every pupil follows and are reinforced by whole school charitable activity for example supporting and visiting South African and East African schools, community work, regular fair trade stalls etc. One of the highlights of the 2014 Calendar year was the trip to Uganda where teachers and pupils travelled to remote parts of the country and delivered lessons to African children, talked to African educators about some of the best practices in Britain and raised sufficient money to be able to take an enormous quantity of sorely needed resources with them.
-In total the Our Lady’s community raised over £25,000 to enable this to happen and the pupils will continue to raise money to ensure there is a lasting legacy of the visit.
-Despite the focus recently on Uganda the pupils also managed to raise £6377 in the calendar year 2012, £4079 in the calendar year 2013 and £2878 in the calendar year to date for other charities as diverse as CAFOD, Help for Heroes, Cystic Fibrosis and the local hospital baby ward.
+These qualities are taught extensively throughout the RE syllabus which every pupil follows and are reinforced by whole school charitable activity for example supporting and visiting South African and East African schools, community work, regular fair trade stalls etc. One of the highlights of the 2018 Calendar year was the trip to Uganda where teachers and pupils travelled to remote parts of the country and delivered lessons to African children, talked to African educators about some of the best practices in Britain and raised sufficient money to be able to take an enormous quantity of sorely needed resources with them.
+In total the Our Lady’s community raised over £18,000 to enable this to happen and the pupils will continue to raise money to ensure there is a lasting legacy of the visit.
+Despite the focus recently on Uganda the pupils also managed to raise £8567 throughout the school year for other charities such as Olive Branch, LDHAS, St John's Hospice and Neuro DropIn.

 Democracy is not only taught but practised by the pupils when they vote for the school council members and Head Girls and Head Boys and supplemented by visits to Westminster and Mayor Making so that they can begin to see politics in action.

 Pupils are taught to embrace diversity and are delighted to welcome many pupils from other countries who either come to England specifically to study or who accompany parents working at the University.
-Exchange students from other European countries totalled 29 in 2013 and 2014 and the experience students from other countries can gain is exemplified by Max Klingel’s story.
+We welcome a number of foreign exchange students from other European countries who attend Our Lady's and the experience students from other countries can gain is exemplified by Max Klingel’s story.
 Max achieved ‘A’ grades in Maths, Biology and German and a ‘B’ in Business and Economics and stayed to go to Lancaster University to study Economics and Politics.
 Max had been at Our Lady’s only a few weeks when he extended his visit to two years because he enjoyed the friendly atmosphere so much.
 At the beginning of his second year he was voted Head Boy.

 Our students are taught to respect and consider colleagues and members of staff with disabilities and these members of our community flourish in our inclusivity and equality.